 Related article: Charming Medieval Towns of Spain

 It was these same people that actually built the church from the ground up.
 From the harbor, the local men carried the massive stones on their backs all the way to the construction site, one by one, day in day out.
 On the door of the main entrance to the Placa Santa Maria, these so-called bastaixos (porters from the harbor) of la Ribera are paid homage to.

 At the very same time, the church was being built, another gothic-style house of god was being constructed across Via Laietana: La Catedral de la Santa Cruz y Santa Eulalia de Barcelona, a cathedral associated with the nobility and the monarchy.

 Looking at both churches, the differences between the rich and the poor seem evident.
-So whenever you step into the massive church have a short look around, try to imagine carrying one of the stones you are standing on, on your back.
+So whenever you step into the massive church during your stay in Barcelona, be sure to have a short look around and try to imagine carrying one of the stones you are standing on, on your back.

 Have you visited Santa Maria del Mar?
 What did you like most?